You are responsible for your own happiness.

 That’s what our marriage counselor told my wife and me a few days before we jumped the broom.
 At the time, I didn’t get it.
 I thought as a couple, we were supposed to complete each other and therefore make each other happy.
 It didn’t fully register until a few years into our marriage that no matter how well intentioned my wife or I were, we could not “change” each other and therefore our ability to “make” each other happy was futile.
 Sure, I could tell a joke and make her laugh or she could surprise me with tickets to the game and light up my face with a smile but ultimately those things were not happiness, they were kind acts with kind responses.
 Happiness is much greater, it’s much deeper, and it can only be self-directed.

-If you are struggling with your own happiness (regardless if you’re in a romantic relationship or single) the following are 14 things you must know:
+If you are struggling with your own happiness, the following are 14 things you must know:

 1) Know The Ingredients Of Happiness

 There are three keys to happiness.
 You must have all:

 a) Pleasure (stuff that feels good in the moment – go anywhere you want with that statement…lol)

 2) Visit The Double G (Gold’s Gym & God’s House)